Zen Firewall Guide

 Firewall and AP Hardware must meet your overall network speed requirements.
 Make sure you check raw speed capacity before you buy.

-Software is also equally important.
+Software choice is critically important.
 We generally recommend FOSS software for all appliances.
 This typically means you have to either buy the appliance with FOSS software (rare) or you have to flash your appliances (common).
 This is the way.

 Software